Skip to main content

 • Meldebescheinigung (proof of address registration)

-• German tax ID (Steuer-ID) — arrives by post 2-3 weeks after Anmeldung
+• German tax ID (Steuer-ID), which arrives by post 2 to 3 weeks after your Anmeldung

 German banks use one of three methods:

-• VideoIdent (most common for online banks) — A 10-minute video call where you show your passport to a camera.
+VideoIdent is most common for online banks.
+A 10-minute video call where you show your passport to a camera.
 Available in English from N26, bunq, DKB, and ING.
-You need good lighting and a stable internet connection.
+You need good lighting and stable internet.
+The agent will ask you to tilt your ID card to check security features, so have it handy, not just a photo.

-• PostIdent — Visit any Deutsche Post branch with your ID and the bank's form.
+PostIdent means visiting any Deutsche Post branch with your ID and the bank's form.
 The postal clerk verifies your identity.
-Free of charge.
+Free of charge and available everywhere.

-• Neobanks (N26, bunq): Your German IBAN is available immediately after verification.
-Virtual card ready in minutes.
-Physical card arrives in 5-7 business days.
+• Neobanks (N26, bunq): Your German IBAN is available right after verification.
+Virtual card works within minutes.
+Physical card arrives in 5 to 7 business days.

-• Direct banks (DKB, ING): Account opens in 3-5 business days.
-Physical cards arrive in 7-10 days.
+• Direct banks (DKB, ING): Account opens in 3 to 5 business days.
+Physical cards arrive in 7 to 10 days.

-• Branch banks (Sparkasse): Can take 1-2 weeks from appointment to card delivery.
+• Branch banks (Sparkasse): Can take 1 to 2 weeks from appointment to card delivery.

 How Much Does a German Bank Account Cost?

-Many German bank accounts are free — but the "free" often comes with conditions:
+Several German banks offer genuinely free accounts, but "free" sometimes comes with conditions:

 N26 Standard€0No conditions